 - Intensifying competition resulting from convergence of fixed-line, mobile, and broadcasting, and other changes in the operating environment

 KDDI is legally obliged as a licensed Japanese telecommunications carrier to safeguard the security of communications over its network.
 The Company is also actively engaged in protecting the confidentiality of customer and other personal information.
-KDDI has established the Corporate Risk Management Division and a committee for privacy and security issues to formulate and implement measures across the entire KDDI Group to prevent internal privacy breaches and other information leaks, as well as unauthorized access from external networks.
+KDDI has established the Corporate Risk Management Division, Security Operations Center, and a committee for privacy and security issues to formulate and implement measures across the entire KDDI Group to prevent internal privacy breaches and other information leaks, as well as unauthorized access from external networks.

 The KDDI Group depends on communications network systems and equipment in and out of Japan to provide voice and data communication services.
 The KDDI Group, to minimize as much as possible the risk of service outages or interruptions as a result of natural disasters or accidents, takes steps to improve the reliability of its network and to prevent service outages.